What is Online Reputation Management? Everything You Need to Know for 2024

 What Is Online Reputation Management?

-We all know how important online reputation is for individuals and businesses, which is influenced by the comments and reviews you receive online.
-Online reputation management (ORM) is when you deal with any negative or false comments and reviews or positive reviews; you actively monitor mentions of your brand on websites and social media.
+We all know how important online reputation is for individuals and businesses.
+Your reputation is influenced by the comments and reviews you receive online.
+Online reputation management (ORM) is when you deal with negative or false comments and reviews or positive reviews; you actively monitor mentions of your brand on websites and social media.

 The answer to the question of what Online Reputation Management is is that it primarily works by responding to negative, unhappy customer comments online and reacting to stories within the media (both social and traditional) that paint your brand in a bad light.